Sōkon Matsumura: Royal Service

 Matsumura was recruited into the service of the Shō family, the royal family of matsumura Ryūkyū Kingdom in 1836 and received the title Shikudon (also Chikudun Pechin), a gentry rank.
 He began his career by serving the 17th King of Ryūkyū's second Shō dynasty, King Shō Kō.
 In 1838 he married Yonamine Chiru, who was a martial arts expert as well.
 Matsumura eventually became the chief martial arts instructor and bodyguard for the Okinawan King Shō Kō.
 He subsequently served in this capacity for the last two Okinawan kings, Shō Iku and Shō Tai.
 Matsumura traveled on behalf of the royal government to Fuzhou and Satsuma.
 He studied Chuan Fa in China as well as other martial arts and brought what he learned back to Okinawa.

 Jigen-ryū

 He was the first to introduce the principles of Satsuma's swordsmanship school, Jigen-ryū, into Ryūkyū kobujutsu (Ryūkyūan traditional martial arts) and he is credited with creating the foundation for the bōjutsu of Tsuken.
 He passed on Jigen-ryū to some of his students, including Ankō Asato and Itarashiki Chochu.
 The Tsuken Bō tradition was perfected by Tsuken Seisoku Ueekata of Shuri.

 Kata

 Matsumura is credited with passing on the kata known as naihanchi, passai, seisan, chintō, gojūshiho, kusanku (the embodiment of kusanku's teaching as passed on to Tode Sakugawa).
-Some say that Matsumura passed own a white crane system but such claims have not been proven.
+Some say that Matsumura passed on a white crane system through his family.
+However, there is no such evidence as his grandson Hohan Soken admitted to bringing in his white crane from another source.